 Adult-use marijuana sales began one year ago today.
 We will continue to support the development of a robust, thriving, and diverse industry. pic.twitter.com/cmK2QHSK3c

-While the legalization is exciting and continuing to roll out, it also faces many challenges.
+While New Jersey cannabis legalization implementation is exciting and continuing to roll out, it also faces many challenges.

 The majority of challenges for cannabis licensees mostly include limited real estate.
 This challenge mostly comes from the fact that most municipalities still prohibit cannabis businesses within their city lines.

 Meanwhile, smoke shops, gifting and gray market operators, pop-up weed markets, and similar appreciation events are going on without much of an issue.
 There are weekly events throughout all parts of the state.

 Similar events are also abundant throughout all five boroughs of New York City.